microsoft/vscode-cpptools/README.md

 <br/>

 Here is a list of compilers and architectures per platform officially supported by the extension.
-These are reflected by the available [IntelliSense modes](https://code.visualstudio.com/docs/cpp/configure-intellisense-crosscompilation#_intellisense-mode).
+These are reflected by the available [IntelliSense modes](https://code.visualstudio.com/docs/cpp/configure-intellisense-crosscompilation#_intellisense-mode) from the extension's IntelliSense configuration.
 Note that support for other compilers may be limited.

 Platform | Compilers | Architectures
 :--- | :--- | :---